-A Definition A projecting sign is a sign that is attached directly to a supporting building wall and intersects the building wall at a right angle.
+A. Definition A projecting sign is a sign that is attached directly to a supporting building wall A. Definition and intersects the building wall at a right angle.
 A projecting sign typically extends more than one (1) foot from the building wall.
 The sign may be flat or three -dimensional.
-A sign permit is required. В .
-Location One (1) sign per tenant, maximum.
-Projecting signs on multi-tenant building shall be evenly, horizontally distributed along the façade of the building. С .
-Specific Standards No projecting sign is allowed to extend above the roof line or the parapet wall.
-Buildings with two (2) or more stories may not have a projecting sign located higher than the second story or twenty-four (24) feet, whichever is less.
+A sign permit is required.
+B. Location No projecting sign is allowed to extend above the roof line or the parapet wall.
+C Specific One (1) sign per tenant, maximum.
+Projecting signs on multi-tenant building C. Specific Standards shall be evenly, horizontally distributed along the façade of the building.
+Otaniaan as